aliez-ren/taoli-tools-signer/README.md

 ⚠️WARNING: DO NOT use the mnemonic in the example file or your assets may lose.

 The minium length of secret is 32 characters.
 So the example is illegal in production.

+## Deployment

+Two deployment methods, choose one on your own.

 ### Deploy to Cloudflare Workers